Does this test have other names?

 practical to take a blood sample than a urine sample.
 Blood tests are also harder

-for a person to alter to hide drug abuse.
+for a person to alter in order to hide their drug abuse.

 Which tests you have depends on your exam and information that you are able to provide.